 Conducting Internal Audits and Drills

-The shipping industry has recognized the importance of psc inspection best practices, with various organizations and authorities providing guidance and support.
+The shipping industry acknowledges the significance of psc inspection best practices, with multiple organizations and authorities offering guidance and support.

 Best Practice | Description |